 How Does Device Attestation Work?

-EAT has the capabilities to provide this source of trust, using a cryptographically signed piece of data containing claims that are generated in the device Root of Trust (RoT).
-There are many ways it can be useful, but most importantly it can be read by a Relying Party (for example, the server or service).
-The Relying Party can verify the claims made by the device such as:
+Cloud service providers need to make informed judgements on end devices to ensure the data they are providing can be trusted.
+EAT has the capabilities to provide this source of trust, using a cryptographically signed piece of data containing claims that are generated in the device RoT.
+There are many ways it can be useful, but most importantly it can be read by the relying party.
+The relying party can verify the claims made by the device such as:

 - The unique identity of the device

 - Installed software on the device and its integrity status